salbregh/interviewprep_aNewSpring/README.md

 #### End state:
 <img src="images/end.png" width="150"/>

-The inbetween steps that the gif shows can also be showed as output.
-Just comment out line 135 and 136, and also line 148 and 149 of the pandemic.java file.
+The inbetween steps that the gif shows can also be showed as output, so it will print more than begin and end state Just comment out lines 135 and 136, and also lines 148 and 149 of the pandemic.java file.
 ```java
 /* UNCOMMENT TO SEE HOW THE VIRUS SPREADS */
 // System.out.println("SEE SPREAD ROUND : " + round);